wlaforest/KSQLGeo/README.md

 # KSQLGeo
 ## Description
-This project is to provide geospatial operators for KSQL which is a SQL like stream proccessing services that runs on top of Apache Kafka.
+This project is to provide spatial and geospatial operators for KSQL.
+KSQL a SQL like stream proccessing service that runs on top of Apache Kafka.
+Currently the functions in this library are underpinned by locationtech.jts.
+The JTS Topology Suite (Java Topology Suite) is an open-source Java software library that provides an object model for Euclidean planar linear geometry together.
+This can be used to do approximate geospatial queries but is obviously not as good as a spherical model: https://en.wikipedia.org/wiki/Spherical_geometry

+Future versions will support a spherical model as well as three dimensional operators

 ## Building Debezium